Estimate Time5 min

 Momentum is one of the primary reasons why some investors give credence to calendar-based chart trends like the January barometer.
 The thought process here is that a bullish (or bearish) start will set the market in that direction for the rest of the year.

 Why might up Januarys be better predictors than down ones?
 One reason may be the historical proclivity of stocks to rise.
-US stocks have finished higher in all but 18 out of 78 years since 1945.
+US stocks have finished higher in all but 18 out of 79 years since 1945.
 So, the fact that stocks finish higher for the year so often after both a positive and negative January may simply be the result of this directional bias.

-Indeed, there is a strong correlation between positive January S&P 500 performance and positive market performance for the entire year.
+With that said, there is a strong correlation between positive January S&P 500 performance and positive market performance for the entire year.
 During only 2 years since 1945 have stocks dropped sharply (a price decline of more than 10% for the full calendar year) after a positive January, with both instances occurring at the end of powerful multiyear market advances (1966 and 2001).

 As previously noted, a down January may not be a reliable predictor of a weak year overall.
-Going back to 1950, the stock market actually ended higher in 14 out of 29 years when January finished in the red, and often by a very substantial amount.
+Going back to 1950, the stock market actually ended higher in 14 out of 29 years when January finished in the red, and often by a substantial amount.
 That was the case in both 2020 and 2021.

 First 5 days

 A major problem with this theory is that the sample size of trading days is too small (5), compared with the January barometer (typically about 20—which is also not a large sample size), to be a reliable predictor of momentum for the rest of the year.
 Given the small number of trading days associated with this chart pattern, there does not seem to be enough time for momentum to become a significant factor.
+Notably, this indicator wasn't accurate last year, when stocks fell during the first 5 days of 2024.

 Investing implications